ShrijithSM/PyHackathon/README.md

-# 🗣️ AI Voice Assistant (Always Listening)
+# AI Voice Assistant

 This is a **fully offline voice assistant** that continuously listens for voice input, responds intelligently, and can control home automation devices like lights and fans.
+This is for a Hackathon which is being conducted by Jain Online

+# My Details
+#### name: Shrijith S Menon
+#### USN: 23BTRCL022
+#### Branch- B.Tech CSE-AIML

 ## ✨ Features
 ✅ **Always Listening** – No wake word needed.